apurvadb/MCPyViewer/README.md

             conda activate MCPyViewer_toolkit

- # Generate MCPV link plots
+ # Generate MCPyV link plots
 Pipeline for generating a link plot of viral integration breakpoints within the human and MCPyV genomes, along with a plot illustrating the distribution of degree of microhomology at MCPyV integration breakpoints (as shown in Figure 3A,B).

 Usage:

     ./MCPV_link_plot.sh -w {workdir} -i samples.txt -o intermediate_files/

-Note: samples.txt is a text file containing sample names in a single column with column name "Sample".
+Note: The expected format for samples.txt is a text file with sample names listed in a single column, under the header "Sample".
 ```
 # Example of samples.txt
 Sample